 For lessons from ACHAP’s contributions to the fight against HIV/AIDS in Botswana, click here.

 To address the growing problem of health care disparities related to type 2 diabetes in the U.S. among low-income and underserved adult populations, our company’s Foundation launched the Alliance to Reduce Disparities in Diabetes, with a commitment of $15 million.
 Learn more.

 Our company’s Foundation committed $36 million to establish the China-MSD HIV/AIDS Partnership (C-MAP).
 C-MAP was the first large-scale public-private partnership between the Chinese government and a multinational company to focus on HIV/AIDS prevention and control.
 Learn more.

 In 2012, to help address remaining barriers to HIV care, especially among underserved populations, our company’s Foundation launched the HIV Care Collaborative for Underserved Populations in the U.S. with the goal of connecting more people living with HIV to the care they need to stay healthy.
 Learn more.

 GARDASIL® Access Program

-Through the GARDASIL® (Human Papillomavirus Quadrivalent [Types 6, 11, 16, 18] Vaccine, Recombinan) Access Program, we pledged to donate at least 3 million doses of GARDASIL for use in smaller-scale human papillomavirus (HPV) vaccination projects in eligible lowest-income countries around the world.
+Through the GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16, 18) Vaccine, Recombinant] Access Program, we pledged to donate at least 3 million doses of GARDASIL for use in smaller-scale human papillomavirus (HPV) vaccination projects in eligible lowest-income countries around the world.
 Learn more.

-MCAN, established in 2005, a U.S.-based organization, was the only private foundation focused solely on addressing the complex and growing problem of childhood asthma within the United States.
-MCAN’s mission was to enhance the quality of life for children with asthma and their families, and to reduce the burden of the disease on them and on society.
+MCAN, a U.S.-based organization established in 2005, was the only private foundation focused solely on addressing the complex and growing problem of childhood asthma within the United States.
+MCAN’s mission was to enhance the quality of life of children with asthma and their families, and to reduce the burden of the disease on them and on society.
 This program concluded in 2015.